dorawyy/thinkr/doc/Testing_And_Code_Review.md

 ### **Use Case: Chat with AI**

 #### **Main Success Scenario**
-1. The user opens the "Chat with AI" screen.

 2. The AI responds contextually based on the uploaded documents.
 3. The AI returns responses in the chat.

 #### **Failure Scenarios**
 1a.
 The app fails to return a response due to a network error.
-   - 1a1.
-The app displays an error message asking the user to check their connection.

 2b.
 The user's message exceeds the context length limit.
 - 2b1.
 The "Send" button is disabled, preventing message submission until shortened.

 #### **Test Case Specification**